SQL Server Performance Tuning

 For example, think of a phone book for a town where 80% of the population has the last name of Trump.
 If we sorted in order of the last name, It would not be beneficial.
 You can only discount a small number of entries when you are looking for a Trump.

-A useful index allows the SQL server to disregard many records as possible during a search.
+A useful index allows the SQL Server to disregard as many records as possible during a search.

 For your most crucial queries, you might consider creating a covering index to give the query the best performance possible.